bediger4000/stack/README.md

 or a mid-level candidate.
 The use of a heap will throw off some candidates, as that "frames" the problem in an unusal way.
-Sure, the codinng is easy,
+Sure, the coding is easy,
 but getting to the coding requires a little of that weird "use one thing as another" that a lot of algorithms require.